Satellite image of the month - 2017

 The lower image shows the dust plume as highlighted with the NASA space lidar CALIOP (circled).
 In lidar imagery, the vertical dimension is height above sea level and the horizontal dimension is the location of the satellite as it follows its orbit around the Earth.
 This image was acquired on 30 March 2017 at 03:45 UTC.

 EUMETSAT's Meteosat-8 geostationary satellite has been moved to replace the aging Meteosat-7 and provide coverage centering on the Indian Ocean region.
 The image above, created at the Met Office, is a composite image.
 The clouds in the image are taken from a visible channel (at 0.6 μm) of the Spinning Enhanced Visible and InfraRed Imager (SEVIRI) on Meteosat-8.
 This is overlaid on NASA Blue Marble imagery, which provides the land and sea surface background.

 The image shows Cyclone Enawo on 7th March, the time when it reached peak intensity just before making landfall on Madagascar.

-20 February 2017 - Lake Maracaibo, Venezuela - duckweed outbreak
+February 2017: Green Lake Maracaibo, Venezuela - duckweed outbreak

 Looking like a great, green swirling eye from space, this is in fact an outbreak of duckweed on Venezuela’s Lake Maracaibo.
 The lake is brackish, connected to the Caribbean Sea by a narrow channel.
 During heavy rains, mixing of the fresh rain water with the salty lake water can cause the duckweed, already present in the lake, to rapidly increase in amount giving the vibrant green colour.
 The influx of sea water through the channel causes currents in the lake giving the swirling appearance.